 Often times the need for a legally appointed guardian comes up in the care of elderly clients with no family members to help them.
 This is a very delicate process and involves a great degree of trust in choosing a guardian that will always have the best interest of the client in mind.
 There are professional guardians that can be appointed if a family member is not available.
-I have extensive experience in handling guardianships from the initial paperwork to start the Guardianship to the court hearing to appoint the Guardian.
-My staff and I have over 20 years of experience in handling guardianship matters.
+Our firm has extensive experience in handling Guardianships from the initial paperwork to start the Guardianship to the court hearing to appoint the Guardian.
+Our firm has over 20 years of experience in handling guardianship matters.

 If your family is dealing with the issue of an adult who needs an appointed guardian, consider having us on your side to help navigate the delicate issues.Call 253.460.3190 — or — Fill Out Contact Form